Blue Ridge two-lined salamander: Predators

 Spring salamanders, garter snakes, black-bellied salamanders, and other larger plethodontids prey upon larval and adult Blue Ridge two-lined salamanders.
-The adults can use chemical sensing to detect predators (Gandhi and Cecala 2016).
-It was found in a study that even with the presence black bellied salamander predators (visually or detected by scent), the use of rocks for cover was not utilized by adults (Sever 1920).
+The adults can use chemical sensing to detect predators.
+It was found in a study that even with the presence black bellied salamander predators (visually or detected by scent), the use of rocks for cover was not utilized by adults.

-Prey Items
+Prey items

 Adult Blue Ridge two-lined salamander primary diet consists of terrestrial organisms such as non insect arthropods, worms, and marine invertebrates.
-The larvae will feed primarily on aquatic macroinvertebrates and some terrestrial insects (Johnson and Wallace 2005).
+The larvae will feed primarily on aquatic macroinvertebrates and some terrestrial insects.

 Behavior

-To avoid competition and predation, stream salamanders such as the Blue Ridge two-lined salamander will segregate spacelly within terrestrial habitats.
-In a study on, Trade-off between Desiccation and Predation Risk, the Blue Ridge Two-lined occurred between 15- 20 m from the stream edge risking desiccation because the environment is less suitable due to drier environmental conditions rather than posible predation (Crawford 2016).
+To avoid competition and predation, stream salamanders such as the Blue Ridge two-lined salamander will segregate spatially within terrestrial habitats.
+During the day larvae seek refuge underneath rocks or in interstitial spaces in the gravel stream bed and, at night move throughout the stream as they feed.
+In a study on, Trade-off between Desiccation and Predation Risk, the Blue Ridge Two-lined occurred between 15– 20 m from the stream edge risking desiccation because the environment is less suitable due to drier environmental conditions rather than possible predation.
 Most of the competition is based on their size.